Enigmatic-Smile/docs/cards/README.md

 # Cards
 The Card object holds information about the card details submitted by the user using the web or mobile SDKs.
-One user may link multiple debit or credit cards using Fidel.
+One user may link multiple debit or credit cards.

 ## Add Card with SDK (preferred)